gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-03-01-improved-logging.markdown

 This means that running tests won't spam our logs.
 Cool!

 > Do make sure that `app/config/bootstrap/logging.php` is included from `app/config/bootstrap.php`

+Remember that file based logs are output to `app/resources/tmp/logs`.
+Right that's it for logging for now - let's do some authentication!